dotnet/runtime/src/tools/illink/docs/design/reflection-flow.md

 Note: While this document mostly talks about reflection, this includes reflection-like APIs with impact on linker's analysis such as `RuntimeHelpers.GetUninitializedObject`, `Marshal.PtrToStructure`, or `RuntimeHelpers.RunClassConstructor`.

-In .NET 5, we would like to carve out a _subset_ of reflection patterns that can be made compatible in the presence of ILLinker.
+In .NET 5, we would like to carve out a _subset_ of reflection patterns that can be made compatible in the presence of ILLink.
 Since linking is optional, users do not have to adhere to this subset.
-They can still use ILLinker if they do not adhere to this subset, but we will not provide guarantees that linking won't change the semantics of their app.
+They can still use ILLink if they do not adhere to this subset, but we will not provide guarantees that linking won't change the semantics of their app.
 Linker will warn if a reflection pattern within the app is not compatible.

 To achieve compatibility, we'll logically classify methods into following categories: